ATV Manure Spreaders

 P.T.O (Power Talk Off).
 PTO units have a shaft that will hookup to a tractor.
 The PTO actually operate the conveyer and the choppers on the spreader; thereby allowing you to “sling” the muck fertilizer even if you are not moving.
 They have more power but they are also most costly than the ground-driven type.

 Composting not required, saves time and money, ground driven units can be pulled behind a variety of vehicles.
-By dispersing manure, straw, and shavings over pastures, you encourage the waste to break down, while providing free fertilization.
+No PTO Required.
+Compact, can be pulled through most stables with an ATV.
+Choose from several sizes including 23, 25 or 51 bushel.
+Cut cleaning time by 50%.
+Drive to nearby field or pasture...spreading is done in minutes.
+No more wheelbarrow, manure piles, disposal costs.
+By dispersing manure, straw, and shaving mix over pastures, you encourage the waste to break down, while providing free fertilization.
 No unsightly manure pile at the back of your barn, no hauling fees.
+Our ATV manure spreaders come assembled and ready to go.

 Equine Manure Management